adekunleoloduero/node_image_uploader/README.md

-# node_image_uploader
+# Node Image Uploader
-A simple node.js app which demonstrates how to upload images to a node.js backend.
+How to use multer with node.js and express to build an endpoint for uploading images to a server.